-Marketing operations are mostly automated and supported by artificially intelligent systems.
-However, organizations are struggling to use artificial intelligence to automate customer care services because machines’ natural language processing capabilities still remain significantly less than humans’.
+However, organizations are struggling to use artificial intelligence to automate customer care services because machines’ Natural Language Processing (NLP) capabilities still remain significantly less than humans’.
 For more info, you can check out our explanation on why language is such a difficult issue for machines.
 Though agents will not be completely automated soon, intelligent call routing systems can help connect customers to agents that are most suited to solve their problems.

 A simple definition: Intelligent call routing systems identify the caller and the reason for the call to assign her to right agent.
 Though we mentioned phone call routing in the definition, intelligent routing can take place regardless of where the customer contacts the company.
 Routing is also important for email or chat queries.